 Costs of maintaining a BMW

 Like other luxury cars, BMWs are quite expensive to maintain.
-This is because many of the parts have to be specially imported from Germany and the mechanics who work on the cars must be certified to complete the repairs.
+This is because many of the parts have to be specially imported from Germany and all work must be done by BMW-certified mechanics.

 After the three-year dealership warranty is up, expect to pay high prices for the work you need completed, even things as simple as oil changes and basic checkups can add up.

-You should also expect for your car insurance premiums to increase after buying a BMW.
+You should also expect your car insurance premiums to increase after buying a BMW.

 Bottom line